Cathodic Protection Technician - Level Two

 - complete 3,000 hours of hands-on work experience over 36 months,

-- pay the non-refundable $450 application fee as identified on the application,
+- pay the non-refundable $450 application fee as part of the application process.

 - successfully complete the required examination (see Exam Counselling Sheet)